ateeb014/Sailing-Adventure-REST-API-Server/README.md

 # Prerequisites
 1. Node.js and npm Installation: Verify that npm is already installed by running the command npm -v on the terminal.
 If npm is installed, then the version number will be displayed.
 Otherwise, install npm from the Nodejs.org site.
-2. Project Initialization: Use the following command to initialize your project directory and create the package.json file.
+2. Project Initialization: Use the following command to initialize the project directory and create the package.json file.
 Use the -y option to accept the defaults.
 •	 npm init -y
 3. MySQL Driver Installation:Install the MySQL driver using the following command:
 •	npm install mysql2